permalik/archive_ui/content/page/about/index.md

 I also have a preference for MX Master 3 mice.

 ### Software
 I'm typically in Neovim.
-I might pick up Zed, JetBrains, or QT Creator depending on the project and how I'm feeling.
+I also use Zed, JetBrains, or QT Creator depending on the project and how I'm feeling.

 I capture and organize all ideas in Obsidian, shape them in Scrivener, and post the fully-realized thoughts to a static Hugo site.